 When my dog, Teva, started losing her hair in patches, the first thing my veterinarian asked me was, “What are you feeding her?”
 YES!
 What a good question!
 But you know what?
 I have never been asked this question at the doctor.
 Not once.
 Not even when I was a teenager suffering from IBS (Irritable Bowel Syndrome).
 I was just given a prescription.
 Nothing frustrates me more than being treated for my symptoms and not the cause.
 If you want to start treating the cause and not the symptoms the book KETO is for you!
 Let’s start with how it weight gain and inflammation happens, starting with our mouth:

-Sure, there are people who can eat sweet potatoes and quinoa and not be over weight, BUT this doesn’t mean they are healthy.
+Sure, there are people who can eat sweet potatoes and quinoa and not be overweight, BUT this doesn’t mean they are healthy.
 I have had a handful of clients who were female, 115 pounds and had very high blood sugar levels and had to be put on insulin.
 Not only should diabetics and people who want to lose weight limit carbohydrate intake, everyone should.
 We are all, in an evolutionary sense, predisposed to becoming diabetic.
-So I want to step you through how fat is stored, but more importantly this is how we become at risk for diabetes and heart disease:
+So I want to step you through how fat is stored, but more importantly, this is how we become at risk for diabetes and heart disease:

 1) After you eat excess carbohydrates, blood glucose stays higher longer because the glucose can’t make it into the cells of the muscles.
 This toxic level of glucose is like tar in the bloodstream clogging arteries, binding with proteins to form damaging AGEs (Advanced Glycated End-products) and causing inflammation.
-This high level of glucose causes triglycerides to go up, increasing your risk for heart disease.
+This high level of glucose causes triglycerides to go up, increasing your risk of heart disease.

-2) Starch and sugar gets stored as fat (remember starch is just glucose molecules hooked together in a long chain; the digestive track breaks it down into glucose… so a sugary and a starch diet are the same thing!).
+2) Starch and sugar get stored as fat (remember starch is just glucose molecules hooked together in a long chain; the digestive track breaks it down into glucose… so a sugary and a starch diet are the same things!).
 Since the muscle cells aren’t getting glycogen (because they basically have a crust over the cells and are considered “resistant”), and since insulin stops the production of the fat-burning enzyme lipase, now you can’t even burn STORED fat!
-So workout all you want, if you continue to eat oatmeal before your workouts, you will never be a fat-burner, you will remain a sugar-burner and you continue to get fatter until eventually those fat cells become resistant too.
+So workout all you want, if you continue to eat oatmeal before your workouts, you will never be a fat-burner, you will remain a sugar-burner and you continue to get fatter until eventually, those fat cells become resistant too.

 3) If that isn’t bad enough, I have more bad news…Insulin levels continue to stay high longer because the pancreas mistakenly believes “if a little is not working, more is better.”
 NOT GOOD.
 Insulin is very toxic at high levels, causing cellular damage, cancers, plaque build-up in the arteries (which is why diabetics have so much heart disease) as well as many other inflammation issues such as nerve damage and pain in the extremities.
-Starch and sugar destroys nerve tissue, causing tingling and retinopathy, which causes you to lose your eyesight.
+Starch and sugar destroy nerve tissue, causing tingling and retinopathy, which causes you to lose your eyesight.

 4) Sorry, but I have more bad news…Our cells become so damaged after a life of cereal and skim milk for breakfast that not only does insulin resistance block glucose from entering muscle cells; the crust we have formed over our cells also blocks amino acids from entering.
 Amino acids are the building blocks for our muscles that are found in protein.
 So now you can’t even maintain your muscles.
-And if that isn’t bad enough, our muscles become cannibals because your body think there’s not enough stored sugar in the cells, so they send signals to start to consume valuable muscles to make more glucose (sugar)!
+And if that isn’t bad enough, our muscles become cannibals because your body thinks there’s not enough stored sugar in the cells, so they send signals to start to consume valuable muscles to make more glucose (sugar)!
 You get fatter and you lose muscle.

 5) Instead of feeling energetic after you eat, you are tired, and you crave more carbohydrates and since you have less muscle, exercise is getting too darn difficult, and the sad cycle continues.